wayne-love/sn2ha/README.md

 # sn2ha
-SpaNet to Home Assistant python bridge
+SpaNet to Home Assistant python bridge.

+Code based heavily on efforts of @BlaT252 and @freman.
+Thanks all!